-To engage your kids, Oral-B has an MagicTimer app they can follow along to brush.
-The app shows them in real time the segment of the teeth they are supposedly to be brushing on.
+To engage your kids, Oral-B has a MagicTimer app they can follow along to brush.
+The app shows them in real time the segment of the teeth they are supposed to be brushing on.
 After 30 secs interval, they will be asked to move on to the next segment to continue brushing.
 The 2-minute timer will buzz but it does not turn off.

 Clinically proven to remove 100% more plaque, this toothbrush also revitalizes gums and restores weakened enamel.